WayneHo25/Sunglass-Shop-Project/README.md

 ## http://120.78.202.90/ (Invaild now)

 ## Decription
-A e-commerce project powered by Opencart
+A e-commerce website project powered by Opencart

 OpenCart is a free open source ecommerce platform for online merchants.
 OpenCart provides a professional and reliable foundation from which to build a successful online store.